Kaala Bhairava

-Kaala Bhairava is an Indian playback singer and music director who works predominantly in Telugu cinema.
-He has sung songs in Tamil, Hindi and Kannada in addition to Telugu.
-He was the composer of the films Mathu Vadalara and Colour Photo, which received positive reviews and critical acclaim.
+Koduri Kaala Bhairava is an Indian playback singer and music director, who works predominantly in Telugu cinema.
+He has sung songs in Tamil, Hindi, Malayalam and Kannada in addition to Telugu.
+He was the composer of the films Mathu Vadalara, Karthikeya 2 and Colour Photo, which received positive reviews and critical acclaim.
+Bhairava is recipient of a National Film Award, a Filmfare Award and a SIIMA Award.